 - Sieve the flour, baking powder, ground cinnamon, salt and brown sugar into a large bowl.
 Add the cold butter and rub in until the mixture resembles breadcrumbs.

 - Add the cooled cooked apple pieces and very lightly knead to incorporate.
-Turn out onto a lightly floured surface and pat into a round roughly 15cm in diameter.
+Turn out onto a lightly floured surface and pat into a round roughly 15 inches in diameter.
 Using a sharp knife, cut the dough into 8 equal triangles.
 Brush with the 1 tablespoon double cream and sprinkle with Demerara sugar.

 - Place in the oven and bake for 15 minutes, or until risen and golden brown on the underside.
 Take care when lifting the scones as they are very tender due to the high fat content.
 But of course, this is what makes them so good!